⮞ View Other Features Map Topics

 dtSearch’s own document filters support parsing, indexing, searching and display with highlighted hits of text and metadata across a broad range of online and offline data types.

-• Web-ready content: supports integrated images and text in HTML, XML/XSL, PDF, ASP.NET, CMS, PHP, WordPress, SharePoint, etc.
+- Web data: HTML, XML/XSL, PDF, ASP.NET, CMS, PHP, WordPress, SharePoint, etc. See also: cloud storage

 After a search, dtSearch products provide integrated relevancy ranking with highlighted hits across both online and offline data.
 For files that may not be readily accessible at search time, you can build the index with caching enabled.